danmills0/danmills0.github.io/_posts/2026-04-11-dragged-up-proppa.md

 to a working class family, the education I received was of very high standard and allowed me to greatly improve my circumstances.
 It behoves me to thank the UK education system, not for naught, but for almost everything.
-This is a striking example of the disparity in opportunities, with me being born only a little while later and only a little further south.
+This is a striking example of disparity in opportunities, with me being born only a little while later and only a little further south.
 If we know how to do it in one part of the country we must surely be able to do it in others.